 - Reducing fiber intake can reduce gas production

 A flatulence fact not recorded in the study is that not every time is a good time to be flatulent.
 Certain social situations and environments are appropriate, others are not appropriate.
 Some people, however, are more flatulent than others and regularly experience, or inflict, the misery, horror, and distress associated with excessive flatulence.
-If this a problem that affects you, you will be happy to discover that methods do exist that can help you neutralize flatulence.
+If this a concern that affects you, you will be happy to discover that methods do exist that can help you neutralize flatulence.

 1. Take a Probiotic Supplement

 There are a lot of advertising dollars being spent right now to stress (sell) the importance of maintaining healthy intestinal flora.
 Healthy probiotic colonies in the gut encourage and support healthy digestion.
 Unhealthy bacterial overgrowth hinders digestion and increases flatulence.
 This is especially true for persons with intestinal disorders like IBS or Crohn's disease.
 If you believe or have been told that you're too flatulent, try incorporating more probiotic foods into your diet and add a solid probiotic supplement to your nutritional regime.

 Due to the recent surge in interest, the probiotic market is currently saturated with products of varying quality.
 Be sure to read reviews and look for a product from a trusted company with a stellar reputation.
 I recommend Floratrex™, a superior blend of 23 probiotic species that work to optimize digestion and intestinal function.
 The formula includes 50 billion colony-forming units (CFUs), the ultimate in probiotic support.

 2. Herbal Remedies